Lab Personnel. |

 Thesis: Impacts of school transfer on academic achievement and attendance following school-based arrests.

-Current Position: Doctoral student, University of California Santa Barbara.
+Current Position: Ph.D.
+Student, University of California, Santa Barbara.

 Sadia Rharbite, M.S.